Skip to main content

 Control where Pods are deployed through namespaces, labels, and taints

-In CoreWeave Kubernetes Service (CKS), Nodes are organized using namespaces, labels, and taints.
+In CoreWeave Kubernetes Service (CKS), Nodes are organized using namespaces, labels, taints, and eviction policies.
 These features control where CoreWeave's core managed services are scheduled and ensure that customer workloads always run on healthy production Nodes.

 CKS namespaces